mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 How to generalize this computational shape?

 It is necessary to combine three parts: calculation of the first approximation, iterative calculation of subsequent approximations until the required accuracy of the calculations is reached.
+The result of combination is a function than calculate math.

 in pseudo code its show like this
 ```